liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-9-ui-components.md

 However, some component renderers must be overridden by the FacesBridge in order for them to function properly in a portlet environment.

+Additionally, the FacesBridge is required to provide JSF `UIComponent` equivalents for the Portlet 3.0 JSP tags.

 ## <a name="9.1"></a>9.1 h:body

 According to the portlet specification, elements such as `<head>`, `<title>`, and `<body>` may not be output to the